SidraShawaj/calculator/README.md

-# calculator
+# Here's a link to the calculator:
-Here's a link to the calculator: https://sidrashawaj.github.io/calculator/
+https://sidrashawaj.github.io/calculator/